 Indeed, for the decedent’s family to collect any compensation from the defendant, they need to file a civil suit in addition to any criminal case.
 Even if the defendant is found guilty, the criminal court cannot order them to pay any compensation for the injuries.
 Speak with a Port St. Lucie wrongful death lawyer to learn more.

-There are specific statutes that govern who can file these suits and what damages they can claim.
+In St. Lucie County, there are specific statutes that govern who can file these suits and what damages they can claim.
 Florida Statute 768.20 controls who can file a wrongful death lawsuit.
 A personal representative of the deceased’s estate must serve as the plaintiff.
 This is a person named in a will or appointed by the court who will handle all legal consequences in case of death.

 Florida law also controls what types of damages a wrongful death suit can claim.
 Florida Statute 768.21 limits the potential compensation to: